 After lunch we went to have desserts at Hoy te Quiero.
 The place was crowded, but after a few minutes we were able to get a table.
-We ordered coffee and some sweets but we didn’t like it very much.
-The sweets were pretty but with an ok flavor.
-And the coffee… well, this information is for most places you go: coffee in Uruguay is not good (I’m sorry to say that, but it really isn’t), so whenever you see options in the menu that serve Illy or Lavazza, pay a little more but choose these!
+We ordered coffee and some sweets but we didn't like it very much.
+The sweets were pretty but bland in flavor.
+And the coffee... well, this information is for most places you go: coffee in Uruguay is not good (I'm sorry to say that, but it really isn't), so whenever you see options in the menu that serve Illy or Lavazza, pay a little more and order these!

 From there we passed by Carmelitas church (it was closed 🙁 ) and Castillo Soneira, that is being refurbished.
 We then went to Tienda Inglesa, a famous supermarket chain.
 We just love going to supermarkets when we travel abroad!

-After buying some dulce de leche and other treats we went for a ride at the Ramblas.
+After buying some dulce de leche (you can make dulce de leche at home) and other treats we went for a ride at the Ramblas.
 Our dinner was at La Criolla, close to our hotel.
 It was very good, but the restaurant was empty and it was kind of weird.
 Maybe it was because it was a Sunday evening.

 After breakfast we went downtown.
 On our first stop we planned to see Montevideo from above at Mirador de la Intendencia, but it was closed (we went on a Monday and at this moment it opens only on weekends and the website was not updated with this info).
 We then went to our second item on the list, Mercado de los Artesanos.
 It is a small market but with a great variety of crafts from local artists.
 Is it worth visiting?
 In our opinion yes, if you are close by.